Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 Parameters:
 - `blockpos` (`LIST`), default ``

-Description: Enqueues a foreground movement task using a list-based coordinate format `x, y, z`.
+Description: Enqueues a foreground movement task using the coordinate list format `[x,y,z]`.
 It returns immediately and does not block subsequent DSL commands.
 Behaves identically to `move_to_xyz` but accepts coordinates as a single list parameter.

 ### `step_forward`